-Submit an up to date coverage map, 32-bit depth floating point raster, at 8 m or 16 m grid resolution projected to the project's NAD83 UTM zone showing the week's data acquisition coverage.
+Submit an up to date coverage map with the following specifications, 32-bit depth floating point raster, at 8 m or 16 meter grid resolution projected to the project's NAD83 UTM zone.
 Z-values shall be positive down, in meters, and areas of no data shall have value of -9999.
+The single band, gray scale raster shall depict the cumulative data acquisition coverage.
 Acceptable raster file formats include BAG, CSAR, and TIFF.
-Naming convention shall follow: OPR_X##XX## <month><day>. bag/csar/tiff>.
 Side scan sonar coverage maps may be submitted in TIFF format.
+Naming convention shall follow: OPR\X###\XX\## \<year><month><day>.<bag/csar/tiff> (e.g., OPR\A123\KR\10\20210720).
+If the project coverage is split up into disparate regions or spatial constraints hinder a single whole project level coverage submission, use 'xofx' designations as appropriate (e.g., OPR\A123\KR\10\20210720\1of2\. tif).

 Georeferenced images shall be submitted to the Google Drive location specified by the HSD/NSD Project Manager or COR.
-In cases in which file size may prevent ease of transfer, it is acceptable to submit only the data acquired during the week rather than a compilation of data over the entire project.
+Contact the Project Manager or COR if there are any file transfer issues.